 To measure poverty levels, CalEnviroScreen utilizes an indicator that represents the percent of the population with incomes less than two times the federal poverty level.
 For two of the four census tracts in the city, the poverty indicator was within the 80th to 90th percentile (Figure 6).
 This means that the percent of people living below twice the poverty level in these census tracts is higher than 80 to 90 percent of all census tracts in California.
 Similarly, the CalEnviroScreen indicator for educational attainment was in the 80th to 90th percentile across all census tracts (Figure 7), while the indicator for linguistic isolation was above the 80th percentile for three out of the four census tracts (Figure 8).
 These two indicators suggest that the City of San Fernando has low educational attainment and high linguistic isolation relative to the state of California.
 Addressing these key community characteristics within the City's engagement programs is critical to ensuring that barriers to civic engagement are minimized.

 Figure 6 CalEnviroScreen Indicator Map - Poverty

-Figure 7 CalEnviroScreen Indicator Map - Education
+Figure 7 CalEnviroScreen Indicator Map - Education Attainment (Adults 25+ with less than a high school education)

-Figure 8 CalEnviroScreen Indicator Map - Linquistic Isolation
+Figure 8 CalEnviroScreen Indicator Map - Linquistic Isolation (non-English Speakers)

 This page intentionally left blank.